-Camps are available for young writers entering grades 3–8 in the fall of 2023.
+Camps are available for young writers entering grades 3–8 in the fall of 2024.

 Camps run from 9:00 AM – 3:00 PM with convenient check in and check out times.
-Lunch is not provided, so campers should bring their own.

 Check In 8:15 – 9:00 AM